 Bryant’s paintings have been exhibited across the United States, Europe, and Australia, are represented by galleries in New York, London, and the Gold Coast, and are collected worldwide.
 His work has been featured and covered in Juxtapoz Magazine, Thrasher (U.S. and France), NY Arts Magazine, American Artist, Ocean Home Magazine, and Time Out New York.

-Bryant’s first retrospective opened at the Rocky Mount Arts Center in North Carolina in October 2014.
+Bryant’s first museum retrospective opened at the Rocky Mount Arts Center in North Carolina in October 2014.
 Most recently, Bryant had his solo exhibition "For Your Viewing Pleasure" in Australia in the Fall of 2016.